jwpleow/burgersequation/README.md

 # 2D Burgers' Equation Solver using C++ and MPI
-- time integration done by a Explicit Forward Euler integration scheme
+- time integration done by an FTCS scheme
 - infinitely scalable (I think...)